rachelistone/FightThePicture/README.md

-# FightThePicture
+# ThinkingGamePickling
-pygmae to build a picture be competing the space of the screen
+build a picture by completing the squares of the screen and circles the other user used pygame and gragh algorithm to find circles